nss-nightclass-projects/Night-Class-Resources/book-1-foundations/chapters/git-branching.md

 ![find events](../images/find_events.png)

-On top of creating these new feature the Bookface need to function without interruption.
+On top of creating these new feature the BookFace need to function without interruption.
 Users should never know that something is changing until the features are completed - they shouldn't see partial new features.

 Our current git workflow will not work for this.
 If Anne and Buster are both making changes and commiting code to master then master will be polluted with code in various stages of done-ness.
 The other option is for Anne and Buster to NEVER commit code until their feature is completely done - this is VERY risky and not a good option.